jasonjabbour/nta_rl/README.md

 ### Test an RL Policy

+Test an RL policy with an attacker influence.
-Specify the algorithm and policy number at the top of digital_twin.py
+(Specify the algorithm and policy number at the top of digital_twin.py)

         cd nta_rl
         python digital_twin.py --mode test